Helping users save time finding recipes with AI tailored to their preferences and health needs.

 50% recognized the visual cue

-Tapped or pressed the button instead of swipe
+—> Users tapped or pressed button instead

 Design goals:

-Clear expectations
+Clear affordance

 Final design